 - Payment Speed, Quicker Response to Market Changes, and the Promise of Artificial Intelligence

 This has been a guide to Commercial Bank and its definition.
-Here we discuss functions of a commercial bank with examples, roles and its differences with retail banking.
+Here we discuss the functions of a commercial bank with examples, roles, and its differences with retail banking.
 You can learn more about accounting from the following articles –